Fenix198811/en-zh-translator/README.md

 1. Overall Introduction:

 This is a repo written during LLM machine learning self study.
-It use the transfomer with attention model to train English-Chinese pair data and do sentence translation from English to Chinese.
+It uses the transfomer with attention model to train English-Chinese pair data and does sentence translation from English to Chinese.

 2. Repo Structure: